-I’ve asked myself this question many times.
+A question I’ve asked many times.
 Many of the features are gimmicky and premium members don’t really get a lot of value for their money, especially if you don’t have a power meter or virtual power.

 I’m pay as you go and like many others I haven’t stopped my payment because of the low value return.
 I’m a supporter of Strava and use their free service a lot.
 At a cost of £4 a month, my subscription is more like a charity donation.
 It’s not a lot of cash for the return.